tharindukumarasiri/cozy-admin/README.md

 ## Cozy Administrator Pannel

 This is the administrators panel for the cozy mobile app.
-Please be advised tis is yet under construction.
+Please be advised this is yet under construction.

 Follow the following steps if you want to tryout